"PARTENERSHIPS FOR PEACE -- DIGNITY FOR ALL"

 News from Around the World

-LATEST MILESTONES: Welcome to Valencia Mary Sol Acevedo and her colleagues from the Sun Foundation in Medellíin, Colombia: City of Peace • Welcome to Michael Ochieng Nyawino and the citizens of Nairobi, Kenya: City of Peace • International Cities of Peace has launched the Global Rule Institute to encourage ideas and reseach into how cities can use ethics to foster a culture of peace • Welcome Naveed Hameed and the citizens of Muridke, Pakistan: City of Peace • Patricia Talley and Bill Tucker of the Peace in Action organization in Zihuatanejo, Mexico will mentor new cities of peace under a Sustainable Model for a Culture of Peace • Announcing a formal alliance between International Cities of Peace and Down Engle, co-founder of PeaceJam and their initiative 1 Billion Acts of Peace • Welcome to Mr. Augustin Rajabu Mtunga and his colleagues of Uvira, D.R.
-Congo: City of Peace • Welcome to Mr. BASHIKIRE Théophilea and his colleagues who have created Gitega, Burundi: City of Peace • Welcome to Wendy Carbajal of Zihuatanejo, Mexico: "Certified" City of Peace • An alliance has formed between International Cities of Peace and the Peace in Action Committee of Zihuatanejo for "certifying" cities of peace under the Zihuatanejo Model for Sustainable Culture of Peace...
+LATEST MILESTONES: Welcome to Linda Johnson and the Peace Team in collaboration with the Rotary in Rockford, Illinois, U.S.A.: City of Peace • Welcome to Junior Twongyelrwe and Bishop James Lubega Banda of Wobulenzi, Uganda: City of Peace • Welcome to Valencia Mary Sol Acevedo and her colleagues from the Sun Foundation in Medellíin, Colombia: City of Peace • Welcome to Michael Ochieng Nyawino and the citizens of Nairobi, Kenya: City of Peace • International Cities of Peace has launched the Global Rule Institute to encourage ideas and reseach into how cities can use ethics to foster a culture of peace • Welcome Naveed Hameed and the citizens of Muridke, Pakistan: City of Peace • Patricia Talley and Bill Tucker of the Peace in Action organization in Zihuatanejo, Mexico will mentor new cities of peace under a Sustainable Model for a Culture of Peace • Announcing a formal alliance between International Cities of Peace and Down Engle, co-founder of PeaceJam and their initiative 1 Billion Acts of Peace • Welcome to Mr. Augustin Rajabu Mtunga and his colleagues of Uvira, D.R.
+Congo: City of Peace • Welcome to Mr. BASHIKIRE Théophilea and his colleagues who have created Gitega, Burundi: City of Peace...
 More

 What do people around the world really desire?